mrtazz/unwiredcouch.com/content/reading/the-art-of-statistics.md

 ---
-author: “David Spiegelhalter”
+author: David Spiegelhalter
-title: “The Art of Statistics: How to learn from Data”
+title: "The Art of Statistics: How to learn from Data"
 date: 2022-04-18
 ---